radius-project/docs/docs/content/operations/control-plane/observability/tracing/jaeger/index.md

 type: docs
 title: "How-To: Set up Jaeger for distributed tracing"
 linkTitle: "Jaeger"
-weight: 3000
 description: "Set up Jaeger for distributed tracing"
 type: docs
 ---
 ## Configure Kubernetes
-The following steps shows you how to configure Radius control plane to send distributed tracing data to Jaeger running as a container in your Kubernetes cluster, how to view them.
+The following steps show you how to configure Radius control plane to send distributed tracing data to Jaeger running as a container in your Kubernetes cluster and how to view the data.

 ### Setup Jaeger

-1. Create namespace radius-monitoring
+1. Create namespace `radius-monitoring`
 ```
 kubectl create namespace radius-monitoring
 ```

-2. Create the following YAML file to install Jaeger, file name is `jaeger-allinall.yaml` By default, the allInOne Jaeger image uses memory as the backend storage and it is not recommended to use this in a production environment.
+2. Create the following YAML file to install Jaeger, file name is `jaeger-allinone.yaml` By default, the all-in-one Jaeger image uses memory as the backend storage and it is not recommended to use this in a production environment.

 ```yaml
 apiVersion: apps/v1